milewdev/css-lab/README.md

 #####Development Notes:

+- **WARNING**: always run ./_build_prod before committing to git and pushing to GitHub because the push is effectively a deploy to production.

-- ./_build will build the site by running CoffeeScript and SASS compilers.
+- /_build_dev will build the site assets by running the source files through a build pipeline that runs CoffeeScript and SASS compilers, injects vendor prefixes on CSS attribute names and values, etc.

+- ./_build_prod does the same as _build_dev except that it also does CSS and JS inlining and minifying.

 - ./_run_local_server will launch a webserver at localhost:8000.